OfficeDev/office-js-docs-reference/docs/docs-ref-conceptual/requirement-sets/outlook-api-requirement-sets.md

 # Outlook JavaScript API requirement sets

-Outlook Add-ins declare what API versions they require by using the [Requirements](/javascript/office/manifest/requirements) element in their [manifest](https://docs.microsoft.com/office/dev/add-ins/develop/add-in-manifests).
+Outlook add-ins declare what API versions they require by using the [Requirements](/javascript/office/manifest/requirements) element in their [manifest](https://docs.microsoft.com/office/dev/add-ins/develop/add-in-manifests).
 Outlook add-ins always include a [Set](/javascript/office/manifest/set) element with a `Name` attribute set to `Mailbox` and a `MinVersion` attribute set to the minimum API requirement set that supports the add-in's scenarios.

 For example, the following manifest snippet indicates a minimum requirement set of 1.1: